Erik Jacobsen: Musician

-In high school he played the tuba and sousaphone.
+In high school Jacobsen played the tuba and sousaphone.
 Later, at Oberlin College he began playing bluegrass style banjo and by his senior year, took over leadership of the Oberlin bluegrass band, the Plumb Creek Boys.
 After graduation in 1962, he formed the Knob Lick Upper 10,000, with Dwain Story and Pete Childs, also Oberlin graduates.
 They performed at The Bitter End coffee house in New York City, where they were signed by manager Albert Grossman.
 They recorded two albums for Mercury Records, Introducing The Knob Lick Upper 10,000 (1962), and Work Out!!!
 (1963), and were among the first folk and bluegrass artists to play Carnegie Hall.

 In 1964, after hearing the Beatles, Jacobsen quit the Knob Lick Upper 10,000, intending to produce records that combined folk music with electric instruments and drums.
 Returning to New York, he soon met John Sebastian, who had similar ideas, and they began working with other musicians, including Jerry Yester, Zal Yanovsky, Jesse Colin Young, Cass Elliot, and Denny Doherty.
 Jacobsen produced various demos for different combinations of these musicians, prototypes of the folk rock style.